deanpatel2/deanpatel2.github.io/work.md

 Nuvera had previously used an array of VBA macros to process test data from various sources, complicating lineage, version control, and automation.
 I addresses these issues by building a single, all-inclusive application which was deployed to every engineer's desktop where all data automation and analysis could be performed.

->Takeaway: Nuvera gave me the freedom to champion a project from early stage to final deployment and a taste of how to address long-standing data issues within a company.
+>Nuvera gave me the opportunity to champion a project from early stage to final deployment and a taste of how to address long-standing data issues within a company.

 ## Sustainable Princeton
 #### Carbon Emissions Analyst